pcaston/OpenPeerPower.github.io/source/_docs/authentication/multi-factor-auth.markdown

 You will need an authenticator app on your phone.
 We recommend either [Google Authenticator](https://support.google.com/accounts/answer/1066447) or [Authy](https://authy.com/).
 Both are available for iOS or Android.

-After restarting Home Assistant, go to your [profile page](/docs/authentication/#your-account-profile) and there should be a "Multi-factor Authentication Modules" section.
+After restarting Open Peer Power, go to your [profile page](/docs/authentication/#your-account-profile) and there should be a "Multi-factor Authentication Modules" section.

 Click _Enable_ and a new secret key will be generated.
 Go to your phone app and enter the key, either by scanning the QR code or typing in the key below the QR code manually.